When the masculine and the feminine are in balance, there

 the stranglehold exercised by a controlling minority which banishes

-the non-rational from inclusion in our understanding of life.
+the non-rational from inclusion in our understanding of life and the education of our children.

 ----- 2. Formulate a new image of spirit